 rama doot atulita bal dhama, anjani putra pavan suta nama ||2||

-“Salutations to Hanuman, the ocean of jnana and virtue; salutations to the king of vanaras, who is renowned in the three worlds, is the messenger of Sri Rama, possesses incomparable strength, and is known as Anjani-putra (“child of Anjani”) and Pavan-putra (“son of wind”).
+“Salutations to Hanuman, the ocean of jnana (knowledge) and virtue; salutations to the king of vanaras, who is renowned in the three worlds.
+You are the messenger of Sri Rama, possess incomparable strength, and are known as Anjani-putra (“child of Anjani”) and Pavan-putra (“son of wind-god”).

 mahavira bikrama bajrangi, kumati nivara sumati ke sangi ||3||